rxi/lume/README.md

 ### lume.lambda(str)
-Takes a string lambda and returns a function. `str` should be a list of comma-seperated parameters, followed by `->`, followed by the expression which will be evaluated and returned.
+Takes a string lambda and returns a function. `str` should be a list of comma-separated parameters, followed by `->`, followed by the expression which will be evaluated and returned.
 ```lua
 local f = lume.lambda "x,y -> 2*x+y"